Mind Stuff — The Next Frontier in your Yoga Practice

 Flowers have the energy of the plant in the early morning hours, usually flowers are harvested during the early morning hours to get more medicine from them.

-Late summer and into fall the energy of the plant is going to the leaves and stems and to seeds as well, it is in the fall we harvest these parts as the plant is putting more of it’s energy there.
+Late summer and into fall the energy of the plant is going to the leaves and to seeds, it is in the fall we harvest these parts as the plant is putting more of it’s energy there.

 Understanding our Nervous Systems –